Three years full-time.

 Course philosophy and structure

-Our BA (Hons) Interior Architecture and Design course offers a broad, inter-disciplinary approach to the articulation and re-appropriation of spaces.
-Our students become knowledgeable and capable professionals; they are not only artistically, creatively and technically prepared, but also practically and critically informed.
+The BA (Hons) Interior Architecture and Design course at the University of Suffolk offers a wide spectrum, inter-disciplinary approach to the articulation and re-appropriation of spaces.
+Our students become knowledgeable and capable professionals, not only artistically creative and technically prepared, but also practically and critically informed.

 For guidance and advice on your application portfolio, click here.